- Antitrust analysis

 - Physician groups

 Slava Zayats co-heads the Healthcare Practice at Bates White.
-He has over 10 years of experience as an economist specializing in economic and statistical analyses in antitrust matters involving competition, market definition, and market power, with a particular focus on the healthcare industry.
-On behalf of the US Department of Justice (DOJ) and the Federal Trade Commission (FTC), he has led economic analysis in numerous merger and monopolization investigations in the healthcare industry, including provider and payer transactions.
-On behalf of private entities, he has evaluated the competitive effects and antitrust risk of hospital, physician, health insurance, and pharmaceutical mergers, analyzed claims of monopolization and anticompetitive exclusive contract arrangements, and performed economic and statistical analyses of class certification issues.
+He has over a decade of experience as an economist specializing in antitrust matters involving competition, market definition, and market power, with a particular focus on the healthcare industry.
+He leads economic analyses and serves as an expert in numerous merger and monopolization matters, including on behalf of the Department of Justice, the Federal Trade Commission, insurers, providers, and other private entities.
 Many of his past engagements were complex antitrust matters that involved extensive discovery and data-intensive econometric analyses.

 Dr. Zayats has also served as consulting expert to multiple state agencies, including the Massachusetts Health Policy Commission, the Massachusetts Attorney General’s office, and the California Department of Justice, advising on a broad range of antitrust and healthcare issues.